jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (2) If the claimant had employment with more than 1 employer at that time, the weekly earnings of the claimant, in respect of each employer he or she had at that time, are as calculated separately under clause 34 and aggregated under clause 41.

 ### 34 Weekly earnings if earner had earnings as an employee immediately before incapacity commenced: calculations
 (1) This subclause applies to each of the 4 weeks after the first week of incapacity.
-The claimant's weekly earnings for each of the 4 weeks are calculated using the following formula:a—bwhere—
+The claimant's weekly earnings for each of the 4 weeks are calculated using the following formula:where—
   (a) is the claimant's earnings as an employee (from the claimant’s employment immediately before the claimant’s incapacity commenced) in the 4 weeks immediately before his or her incapacity commenced
   (b) is the number of full or part weeks during which the claimant earned those earnings as an employee in those 4 weeks.
 (2) This subclause applies to any weekly period of incapacity after the 4 weeks described in subclause (1).
-The claimant's weekly earnings for any such weekly period are calculated using the following formula:a—bwhere—
+The claimant's weekly earnings for any such weekly period are calculated using the following formula:where—
   (a) is the claimant's earnings as an employee (from the claimant’s employment immediately before the claimant’s incapacity commenced) in the 52 weeks immediately before his or her incapacity commenced
   (b) is the number of full or part weeks during which the claimant earned those earnings as an employee.
 (3) For the purposes of this clause the following must be disregarded in calculating weekly earnings: